IMPORTANT UPDATE: OODAcon/Future Proof is Postponed (more details).

 Society, technology, and institutions are confronting unprecedented change.
 Rapid acceleration of innovation, disruptive technologies and infrastructures, and new modes of network-enabled conflict requires leaders to not only think outside the box, but to think without the box.

-The Future Proof conference brings together the hackers, thinkers, strategists, disruptors, leaders, technologists, and creators with one foot in the future to discuss the most pressing issues of the day and provide insight into the ways technology is evolving.
-Future Proof is not just about understanding the future, but developing the resiliency to thrive and survive in an age of exponential disruption.
+OODAcon brings together the hackers, thinkers, strategists, disruptors, leaders, technologists, and creators with one foot in the future to discuss the most pressing issues of the day and provide insight into the ways technology is evolving.
+The theme for this year’s event is “future proof” and it is not just about understanding the future, but developing the resiliency to thrive and survive in an age of exponential disruption.

 From the team that brought you the FedCyber Conference for five years, please register to attend today and be a part of the conversation.